Allows a user to leave a drawing or handwritten note. Use the control to collect signatures, drawings, diagrams, schemes, or notes on an image.

 This page contains a detailed description of the control properties and JavaScript samples, which you can use with this control.

-Here you can find properties related to the Ink Sketch control.
+Here you can find properties available for the Ink Sketch control.

-The text that will appear next to the control:
+Specify text of the title that will appear next to the control.

 Title can be changed directly on the form after a double click: